 We are all very comfortable with and accustomed to having a priest pray aloud for us.
 Prayer is a very powerful tool and it is a tool each of us possesses.
-As the Youth Worker, try to offer a personal prayer from your heart.
-This prayer should be in your own words.
-Be sure to say something specific about the participants, their families, the Church or whatever comes to your mind that you feel needs God's love and help in that moment.
 Use this opportunity to show participants that they too can offer their own prayers.

-CONCLUSION: WRAP-UP & COMMITMENT
+CONCLUSION: WRAP-UP &

+COMMITMENT